 Due to the nature of this course it is mandatory that students attend every class.
 There are demonstrations/ lab instruction regarding materials, and techniques used in the studios environment.

-If a student is absent from class she/he must follow McMaster’s policy for missed classes.
-Students missing classes due to team sports, work or other will not be able to proceed with the technique demonstrated during their absences.
+If a student is absent from class they must follow McMaster’s policy for missed classes.
+Students missing classes due to team sports, work or other will not be able to proceed with the technique demonstrated during their absents.
 Missing classes with out good reason will result in a failing grade as demonstrations are not repeated.
 Fellow students are not able to give demonstrations.
-If students are unclear on how to use a piece of equipment or material they must ask the instructor or the studio art technologist.
+If a student is unclear on how to use a piece of equipment or material they must ask the instructor or the studio art technologist.

 Please leave your friends, pets, families at that the door.